Trott/cordova-linter/README.md

 * CSS and HTML (and maybe even JS) refs to local resources using absolute links where Cordova/PhoneGap requires relative links.
 * Find potentially problematic uses of load event when deviceReady is what is really needed.
+* Flag techniques used to trigger deviceReady in the browser for testing if they should be removed from a production build
 * What else?